-Listen launched the first commercial software and soundcard based audio test system in 1995, and has a 25 year history of firsts in audio measurement.
+Listen launched the first commercial software and soundcard based audio test system in 1995, and has an almost 30 year history of firsts in audio measurement.
 We are immensely proud of our many algorithms, measurement techniques and products that we have launched over the years.
 Here are the highlights.

 Listen Celebrates 25th Anniversary

 Listen celebrates its 25th anniversary, still under the leadership of its founder, Steve Temme.
 We would like to thank all our wonderful employees, industry colleagues and SoundCheck users worldwide, who have made this possible.
 We hope that the world with be in a position where we can celebrate properly sometime in the not too distant future.

 AmpConnect 621 is a rugged 6-in, 2 out high resolution audio interface specifically developed for multichannel audio test applications such as automotive audio, sound power measurements, and measuring devices with multiple speakers such as smart phones or sound bars.
 In addition to 6 inputs and 2 outputs, AmpConnect 621 offers amplifier output, microphone power, full TEDS calibration support, impedance measurement and digital I/O in a single USB-connected unit.

 Designed for seamless integration with SoundCheck, it is controlled via the SoundCheck software only.
 Setup is fully automatic, and there are no front panel buttons, eliminating the possibility of accidental changes to the settings and making it ideal for production applications.

 A new Auto Delay+ algorithm offers increased accuracy for open loop measurements, especially in cases where the delay is longer than 1 second.
 It is particularly useful for measuring devices where test signals are sent via the cloud, such as smart speakers, automotive audio, hearables, etc.

 TEDS Calibration Support